vmiklos/vmiklos.github.com/2025/sw-redline-reinstate.md

 [![Reinstate: a reinstated delete](https://share.vmiklos.hu/blog/sw-redline-reinstate/delete-after.png)](https://share.vmiklos.hu/blog/sw-redline-reinstate/delete-after.png)

-As you can see, this creates the opposite of the original change as a new tracked change, so it will at the end still reject the change, but without deleting the original change.
+As you can see, this creates the opposite of the original change as a new tracked change, so it will in the end still reject the change, but without deleting the original change.

 ## How is this implemented?